smb685/ReadMEGen/sample_readme/README.md

-# Title: test
+# Title: budgetmakeranytime-evenoffline
 ![badge](https://img.shields.io/badge/license-MIT-darkred)

 ## Description:

-testing project to use generator
+This project was made so that a person can use their budget app on and offline!

 ## Table of Contents
 - [Description](#description)